efficient/libcuckoo/README.md

 - `-DCMAKE_INSTALL_PREFIX` will set the location where the libcuckoo header files are installed

+- `-DCMAKE_BUILD_TYPE` will enable different types of build flags for different purposes

 - `-DBUILD_EXAMPLES=1` will tell `CMake` to build the `examples` directory

 - `-DBUILD_TESTS=1` will build all tests in the `tests` directory